vipulnaik/working-drafts/blog/comparative-retrospective-of-my-life-in-academia-and-tech.md

 while not ideal, was something I could tolerate doing for as long as it took me to figure out what next to do in life.

+What's better?
+Tech job!
+Overwork stress is still way better than depression arising from feeling lost in life and unsure of my future.

 ## Public output

 Academia: More of my output could be public, including Groupprops, my